wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/ar-use-cases/blocking-attacks.rst

 - ``command``: The command previously defined (firewall-drop).

 - ``location``: Where the command should be executed.
-We want execute the command on the agent that reported the event.
+We want to execute the command on the agent that reported the event.
 So, we use local.

 - ``rules_id``: The command is executed if the rule 5712 is fired.